Talking to a therapist about porn can feel exposing. You may have rehearsed the conversation and still feel unsure how to say it out loud.

 • "I've tried to quit on my own multiple times and I keep going back.
 I'm ready to try a different approach."

 Any of those works.
-You don’t need clinical language.
-You don’t need to label yourself an addict.
-Just be honest about why you’re there.
+You do not need clinical language, and you do not need to label yourself an addict.
+Be clear about why you are there.

 What they'll probably ask